alden-sprackling/alden-sprackling/README.md

 ## Practicum Project: On The Spot - The Categories Game (server is currently down)

 A fun and challenging game where players test their "intelligence" and quick thinking!
-Explore the code across three repositories:
+Explore the code across two repositories:
 - [On The Spot - Frontend](https://github.com/alden-sprackling/on_the_spot)
 - [On The Spot - Backend](https://github.com/alden-sprackling/on_the_spot_backend)